modwebpl/preloader/README.md

 # preloader
-Display splash screen before window load / remove it after load
+Display plash screen before window load then remove it from node.